purarue/exobrain/src/content/blog/ramblings-journal-art-technology.md

 I would still highly recommend journaling with a physical notebook.
 It sounds cliche, but forcing myself to not be on technology all the time - especially when I was just trying to think _my own thoughts_ - feels like it gave me way more clarity about what I actually felt.
 I've had three ways of capturing journal entries that I still use all the time, depending on what feels like the least amount of friction/most useful:

-- Write with my [fountain pen](https://us-shop.lamy.com/en_us/lamy-safari) in my little notebook
+- write with my [fountain pen](https://us-shop.lamy.com/en_us/lamy-safari) in my little notebook
-- recording myself with my phone (with a few post-processing scripts using a [whisper script](https://github.com/Irvingouj/auto-subtitle) to get subtitles so they're a bit more searchable)
+- recording myself with my phone, often rambling for 20 minutes to just get everything out of my head (with a few post-processing scripts using a [whisper script](https://github.com/Irvingouj/auto-subtitle) to get subtitles so they're a bit more searchable)
 - with a [script](https://gist.github.com/purarue/bf1e82b29e87eb0bb3b88898e735deb5) that just opens a new text file on my laptop

 ... and I guess that's the end of the post.
 I suppose I'll end it with a quote: